 PDF download Download Article

-1. This symbol represents spiritual growth and interconnectedness.
-It combines many elements into a universal hieroglyph: on top are a crescent moon and a circle with a central point (for the sun; below them is a cross standing for the 4 elements of earth, water, air, and fire; on the bottom are 2 semicircles symbolizing the Aries ram.
-The combination of symbols is used by occult traditions as a tool for meditation and as a key to unlock the hidden knowledge behind Hermetic philosophy.[14]
+1. It combines many elements into a universal hieroglyph: on top are a crescent moon and a circle with a central point (for the sun; below them is a cross standing for the 4 elements of earth, water, air, and fire; on the bottom are 2 semicircles symbolizing the Aries ram.
+The combination of symbols is used by occult traditions as a tool for meditation and as a key to unlock the hidden knowledge behind Hermetic philosophy.[16]

 • Origin: 16th-century occult philosopher John Dee